Aaron Evans (footballer)

-Aaron Michael Evans (born 21 November 1994) is an Australian professional footballer who plays as a centre-back or defensive midfielder for Singapore Premier League club Tanjong Pagar United.
+Aaron Michael Evans (born 21 November 1994) is a professional footballer who plays as a centre-back or defensive midfielder for Singapore Premier League club Tanjong Pagar United.

 A product of Capital Football Academy and ACT Academy of Sport, in 2011, Evans moved to his first senior club, playing with Canberra Croatia in the Capital Premier League as a 16-year-old.